Delta Air Lines Inc Earnings - Q1 2026 Analysis & Highlights

 • American Express remuneration grew 10% to over $2 billion, led by 12% spend growth on strong acquisitions.

-• MRO revenue more than doubled to $380 million in the first quarter on execution by the Delta TechOps team.
+• MRO revenue more than doubled to $380 million in the first quarter on strong execution by the Delta TechOps team.

 • Domestic and international unit revenue grew mid-single digits with strong performance in both premium and Main Cabin.